Buggist/Just-Run/README.md

 # Just-Run
 Shut up and just run!

-You can call python scripts written with different python version and get the returned data.
+You can call python scripts with different versions of the python interpreter and get the returned data.

 ## Install
 ```